followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Widget/1 Configuration/focusStateEnabled.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether or not the widget can be focused.
+Specifies whether the widget can be focused using keyboard navigation.
 <!--/shortDescription-->

 <!--fullDescription-->